Find an in-network professional from over 1,000 insurance plans

 ·7 reviews

-Laura is so kind & compassionate.
-Such a great therapist, highly recommend! by JHClick to read more
+Laura is very caring and knowledgable, I'm so glad I found her!
+She is a great therapist and I highly recommend her! by JHClick to read more

 1.5 mi · 1575 Franklin St, Denver, CO 80218